The Toothpick Project

 It is also important to remember that Striga is invasive.
 What we generally see with invasive weeds is that they are far more devastating in their migrated location because the natural inhibitors (fungi, insects, animals, climate) do not exist in the new location.

 How do we control the quality of the fungal strains?

-All of the primary inoculum is grown in our dedicated lab at the Kenya Agriculture and Livestock Research Organization – Katumani.
-Our dedicated scientist runs procedural checks on efficacy.
-We have a team of two lab techs to assist our lab manager and the team will grow as we near capacity.
-We have found that toothpicks stored in a sterile drinking straw and stored at room temperature have at least a five-year efficacy period.
+All of the primary inoculum is grown in our dedicated partner lab at the Kenya Agriculture and Livestock Research Organization – Katumani.
+A dedicated scientist runs procedural checks on efficacy.
+A team of two lab technicians assist the lab manager and the team will grow as we near capacity.
+We have found that inoculated dowels stored in a sterile surrounding at room temperature have at least a five-year efficacy period.